TerminatedProcess/wsl2_scripts/README.md

    - if you are not using Docker, you can comment out the Docker pause.

 2. rbkupwslubuntu.bat
-   - Install the setRestoreToWslUbuntu.reg file to install a right-click option for restoring a .vhdx.
+   - First install the setRestoreToWslUbuntu.reg file to install a right-click option for restoring a .vhdx.
    - Right-click on .vhdx and select RestoreToWSLUbuntu.
    - If you are using Docker, you will need to restart Docker.
+   - if you do not have support for .vhdx (older windows 10 systems), you may have to modify this to use .tar files.

 3. setRestoreTOWSLUbuntu.reg
    - Registry file to install a right-click option for restoring .vhdx files.
+DISCLAIMER - PLEASE READ IT FIRST.
-   - For windows 10, you will need to modify this to restore a .tar file.
+   - For windows 10, you may need to modify this to restore a .tar file.

-4. dockerrestart.ps1
-   - Will restart Docker for Desktop.
-Once it says restarting docker, you can proceed with backup/restore in other scripts.

-5. cmdDockerRestart.bat
+4. cmdDockerRestart.bat
    - Executes dockerrestart.ps1.
 I'm sure there is a better way, but I didn't have time to delve into Powershell.

-6. cmdDockerStop.bat
+5. cmdDockerStop.bat
-   - Just stops Docker, but does not restart.
+   - This script stops Dockeri

+For hot keys under windows, I use Executor.
+See this website https://executor.dk

+Mark Ryan
+mryan.dev@outlook.com